 contributors, with different backgrounds and living in different parts of

 the world.
-PCP will thus naturally develop in the "cyberspace" of data
+PCP thus naturally develops in the "cyberspace" of data shared

-shared through interlinked electronic networks, as implemented for example
+through interlinked electronic networks, as implemented in the World-Wide

-PCP is to be developed as a dynamic, multi-dimensional conceptual network.
+PCP is developed as a dynamic, multi-dimensional conceptual network.
+The

 definitions of concepts, connected by links, representing the associations

 that exist between the concepts.
 As its name implies, PCP focuses on the